chaitanyabaranwal/long-seq-dist-attention/README.md

 We recommend following the Wikipedia data extraction process specified by Google research: "the recommended pre-processing is to download [the latest dump](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2), extract the text with [WikiExtractor.py](https://github.com/attardi/wikiextractor), and then apply any necessary cleanup to convert it into plain text."

-We recommend using the `--json` argument when using WikiExtractor, which will dump the Wikipedia data into loose json format (one json per line), making it more manageable on the file system and also readily consumable by our codebase.
-We recommend further preprocessing this json dataset by nltk punctuation standardization.
-For BERT training, use the `--split-sentences` flag to `preprocess_data.py` as described [above](#data-preprocessing) to include sentence breaks in the produced index.

 ```
 # download raw data
 wget https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2